chriseyre2000/package_compare/README.md

 This is a utility that will parse and load a package.json file into a neo4j database.
 The intent is to load many projects into the database and then perform analysis on them.

+## Usage
+Once you have run `mix escript.build` then you can use the following:

+./package_compare path-to-the/package.json localhost neo4j_username neo4j_password

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed